ajeyvishnu/BumpChart/README.md

 ## Files

-- `dataset.csv`: Fake sales data used in the tutorial.
+- `Bump Chart.xlsx`: Fake sales data used in the tutorial.
-- `tableau_file.twbx`: Tableau workbook containing the bump chart visualization.
+- `Bump Chart.twbx`: Tableau workbook containing the bump chart visualization.
-- `tutorial_steps.pdf`: PDF document demonstrating the 5 steps with takeaways and screenshots.
+- `Bump Chart.pdf`: PDF document demonstrating the 5 steps with takeaways and screenshots.

 ## Final Visual